Towards Information-Optimized Multi-Agent Path Finding: A Hybrid Framework with Reduced Inter-Agent Information Sharing: Background and Literature Review

-Together, these works highlight key limitations of existing MAPF paradigms: centralized methods face scalability and privacy concerns; purely learning-based approaches compromise solution quality; and current hybrid solutions often still depend on significant centralized communication or coordination overhead with higher sensing cost.
-The hybrid framework introduced in Section \ref{main: method}, which is the focus of our work, is specifically designed to mitigate these limitations.
-It strategically reduces inter-agent information sharing to maintain solution feasibility, thereby addressing the aforementioned information management challenges while also aiming to preclude the additional sensing costs and computational overhead common in learning-based methods.
+Overall, existing MAPF paradigms face key trade-offs: centralized methods struggle with scalability and privacy; purely learning-based methods can weaken solution quality; and current hybrids still rely on substantial centralized coordination or costly sensing. {\em The hybrid framework, IC--MAPF, introduced in Section~\ref{main: method} is designed to overcome these limitations} by reducing inter-agent information sharing while preserving feasibility, thereby avoiding the communication and sensing overhead typical of learning-based systems.